Zoltán Gera: International career

+Managerial career

+Hungary U-21

+In 2019, he was appointed as the head coach of Hungary national under-21 football team.
+On 6 September 2019, he debuted with a goalless draw against Denmark.

+On 26 February 2024, he resigned as the head coach of the U21 team.

+Vasas

+He was appointed as the manager of Nemzeti Bajnokság II club Vasas SC on 26 February 2024.
+Vasas could not get promoted to the first division due to a defeat against Győr in the penultimats match day of the 2023–24 Nemzeti Bajnokság II season.

+On 21 August 2024, he was removed from his position at Vasas.
+Vasas appointed Attila Pintér instead of him.

+Kecskemét

+On 16 October 2024, he was appointed as the Nemzeti Bajnokság I club Kecskeméti TE.
+In an interview published by Nemzeti Sport, he said that he is aware of the risks of being the coach of Kecskemét.
+His debut ended with a 3-0 defeat against Puskás Akadémia FC at the Széktói Stadion on 20 October 2024.

 Personal life

 Gera married on 19 June 2004; his wife gave birth to a boy named Szabolcs on 15 March 2008.
 Following the birth, he was given leave by his national team manager Péter Várhidi to miss Hungary's friendly against Slovenia to spend time with his family.
 In 2005, Gera featured in a television advertisement for Pepsi representing the 2006 World Cup, alongside Thierry Henry, David Beckham, Roberto Carlos, Ronaldinho, Nicklas Bendtner, Neil Ruddock and Raúl.

 Gera is a member of the Faith Church and was featured in billboard advertisements promoting the organization.
 He has often defended the Church from its critics and promoted it several times in the media.
 He credits the Church with saving his life, helping him change his destructive lifestyle which included crime and drug abuse.